Mezela/bank/README.md

 ### Edge cases
 ```
 As a user
-SO that I don't spend more than I have
+So that I don't spend more than I have
 I would like to receive a message when I have insufficient balance
 ```
 i.e.